-Pilot efforts & evaluation expand the field’s knowledge base about what works (and what doesn’t).
+Pilot efforts expand the field’s knowledge base about what works (and what doesn’t).

-We design and co-lead interventions with local and state-level agencies to change practice and measure change.
-Our intervention efforts generally include one or both of these trust-building components: collecting feedback from key users and training & implementation of trust-building practices.
+We design and co-lead interventions in partnership with local, state-level, and national agencies to change practice and measure change.
+Our intervention efforts often include one or both of these trust-building components: collecting feedback from key users and training & implementation of trust-building & legitimacy practices.
 Pilot partnerships start by listening to staff about their priorities and needs, then exploring existing efforts and opportunities for enhancement.

 Recent projects and partnerships:

-• Association of Prosecuting Attorneys Elevating Trust & Legitimacy Project, a multi-year pilot effort to co-design procedural justice practices within prosecutor’s offices, with an emphasis on gun violence response efforts
+Elevating Trust & Legitimacy Project (2020-current), led by the Association of Prosecuting Attorneys, a multi-year pilot effort to co-design procedural justice practices within prosecutor’s offices, with an emphasis on gun violence response efforts

-• Yale Justice Collaboratory Concord Project, a training intervention and study with corrections staff and leadership at the Connecticut Department of Correction
+Yale Justice Collaboratory Concord Project (2021-2022), a training intervention and study with prison staff and leadership at the Connecticut Department of Correction

 We invited some past partners and other trust-building experts to share their thoughts on what trust-building looks like and why it's important.